Pierre-Angelo/Projet-NAS/README.md

 ```bash
    python generate_config.py
 ```
-(apply the same reasoning for linux by using pyhton3 instad).
+(apply the same reasoning for linux by using pyhton3 instead).

 3. The script will generate configuration files for each router defined in the JSON file and save them to the associated directory within the project structure.